urinieto/LargeScaleCoverSongId/README.md

 Scikit-Learn:
 http://scikit-learn.org/stable/

+Multi-core processor.
+At least 10 units are recommended.

-And as much RAM memory as possible.
-At least 16GB is recommended.
+And as much RAM as possible.
+16GB is recommended.

 References